-This very popular Loch Ness tour runs daily throughout the year - guaranteed!
+This very popular Loch Ness tour runs daily all year - guaranteed!
 A great minicoach tour in a small group with plenty of stops for photos and tea breaks.
 You'll spend 2 hours in the Loch Ness area, and your driver/guide will ensure you enjoy your tour, and you'll learn so much of the history of Loch Ness and the Highlands of Scotland.
 Basically - Scotland in a day!

 To the north is the 220ft high tower of the National Wallace Monument commemorating Scotland's great hero William Wallace, played by Mel Gibson in the Oscar-winning movie Braveheart.